Rajpratik71/zfs_wiki/Custom-Packages.md

 Be aware that when building directly from a git repository you must first run the *autogen.sh* script to create the *configure* script.
 This will require installing the GNU autotools packages for your distribution.
 To perform any of the builds, you must install all the necessary development tools and headers for your distribution.

+It is important to note that if the development kernel headers for the currently running kernel aren't installed, the modules won't compile properly.

 * [Red Hat, CentOS and Fedora](#red-hat-centos-and-fedora)
 * [Debian and Ubuntu](#debian-and-ubuntu)